-4.01 The procedures used for interlocation testing are similar to the procedures for intraoffice testing.
+are similar to the procedures for on-premises testing.
 These test procedures are presented in the recommended order of testing, and this order should be followed.
 All tests are not required for all channels, and Sections 313-120-100 and 313-120-101 should be consulted for the required tests and their associated limits.
-Flowchart 1 gives a brief outline of the required steps for testing a channel at a central office and can be used as a guide.
+Flowchart 1 gives a brief outline of the required steps for testing a channel at customer premises and can be used as a guide.
 The sections referenced in the flowchart give tests for meeting requirements.